 Moore discussed many of the issues that were key themes of his time as Alabama's chief justice including topics ranging from religion, same sex marriage and immigration.
 Moore also spent much of the debate discussing the military, specifically referencing his time at United States Military Academy and as a Vietnam veteran.

 “As a graduate of the United States Military Academy at West Point and a Vietnam veteran I want to work our military strong again,” stated Moore.
 “I want it freed of political correctness and social experimentation like transgender troops in our bathrooms and inclusiveness.”

 The debate was not without conflict, as the candidates continued to bash each other on issues ranging from Trump’s endorsement of Strange, negative campaign ads and prior careers.

 Strange several times during the debate, continued to press Moore on not speaking about specific issues and instead focusing on attacks.

 “We can pretty much tell he is just going to attack the whole night and I heard precious little about any issues, actually what he’s accomplished or what he would do,” said Strange.

-Moore also challenged Strange on several issues during the debate, especially shedding light on Strange’s former career as a Washington DC lobbyist for several corporations.
+Moore also challenged Strange, especially shedding light on Strange’s former career as a Washington DC based lobbyist for several corporations.

 “My entire political career has been serving the state of Alabama, my opponent on the other hand has been a professional lobbyist for over 23 years,” said Moore.

-Despite the heated rhetoric of the long primary, supporters of both Moore and Strange continue to stand behind their perspective candidates.
+Despite the heated rhetoric of the primary, supporters of both Moore and Strange continue to stand behind and defend their perspective candidates.